 5 Common Insurance Customer Correspondence Problems and How to Solve Them

-In an ever more digitally reliant world, where millions of people who didn't previously work remotely now do so and telework, in general, has become normalized for the world's knowledge workforce, it is imperative for businesses to properly handle their customer correspondence.
+In an ever more digitally reliant world, where millions of people who didn't previously work remotely now do so, and telework, in general, has become normalized for the world's knowledge workforce, businesses must handle their customer correspondence properly.
 This is particularly so in the insurance industry, partly because of the large amount of customer interaction inherent in the business and partly because it is on course to bounce back from the COVID-19-spurred global recession significantly faster than some other industries.

 Unfortunately, customer correspondence (communication received, responded to, recorded, and sent between client and company) is an area rife with the potential for accidental and unintentional mismanagement.
 Given that nearly one-third of customers switch insurance carriers following an unsatisfactory claims experience, according to consulting firm Accenture, it makes solid economic sense for insurers to boost the way they manage their customer correspondence.

 Here we explore the top five customer correspondence management challenges facing insurance companies today and discuss how digitization can help address them.